-If a project is subject to phasing, a phasing time line for commencement of each phase shall be negotiated between the Planning Board and developer.
+If a project is subject to phasing, a phasing time line for commencement and completion of each phase shall be negotiated between the Planning Board and developer.
 The Planning Board may extend the phasing schedule to commence up to but no longer than ten (10) years.
+The Planning Board may agree on a phasing time line which lasts for no more than ten (10) years after the date of approval at which time all project activities must be substantially completed.

 Activities which are not commenced or substantially completed within the time limits provided above shall be subject to new application and the original approval issued under this ordinance shall be considered void.
 The new application shall be accompanied by a re-application fee of \$25 or 1/50 of 1% of the remaining cost of the project, whichever is larger.
 In the event the new application differs substantially from the original submission, the Planning Board, at its discretion, may require the applicant to pay an additional fee to aid the Planning Board in its review of the new submission.
-Said additional fee shall be either 50% of the application fee or \$2,500.00 whichever is greater and shall be held in a non-interest bearing escrow account ("The Account").
+Said additional fee shall be either 50% of the application fee or \$2,500.00 \$10,000, whichever is greater and shall be held in a non-interest bearing escrow account ("The Account").
 If the balance of The Account is drawn down by 75%, the Board shall require 50% of the original additional fee to be paid by the applicant.
 Any unused portion of escrow account will be returned to the Applicant. [(AMD), RF-11.02.21, ART.
 2]